DeLonghi Magnifica vs Sage Barista Express

 Cons

-- Steep learning curve; requires technique to dial in shots correctly
+- Steeper learning curve; requires technique for consistent shots

-- Manual milk steaming demands practice and attention
+- Manual milk steaming demands practice to master

 Sage Barista Express wins